Meta-automatic Sequences: Introduction

 \subsection{Preliminaries}

-For background on automatic sequences, we refer to the appropriate texts from Allouche and Shallit \cite{AlloucheShallit2003} and from Shallit \cite{Shallit2022}.
-We briefly recall some definitions that are useful or neeed, for our purposes.
-In this direction, the concept of a \emph{$k$-kernel} \cite[\S6.6]{AlloucheShallit2003} is required in our work.
+For background on automatic sequences, we refer to the texts of Allouche and Shallit \cite{AlloucheShallit2003} and of Shallit \cite{Shallit2022}.
+We proceed with the following definition, which may be used, as below, to define automatic sequences.

 \begin{definition} Let $U = (U(n))_{n \geq 0}$ denote an infinite sequence.
 The \emph{$k$-kernel} of $(U(n))_{n \geq 0}$ \cite[p.\ 185]{AlloucheShallit2003} is

 \end{definition}